hadipourh/Syncing-Your-Github-Fork/README.md

 ```
 git pull upstream master
 ```
 Here, I've supposed that you want to syncronize the forked project with the master branch of the original one.
-If you want to pull from another branch, you need to use the target branch name instead of master.
+If you want to pull from another branch, you need to use the target branch's name instead of `master`.
 ## Step4: Upload your updated repository into your github account
 Remove the upstream remote:
 ```